MCO - ATL

 The average price of all round-trip flights from Orlando Airport to Atlanta clicked on KAYAK for each day over the last 12 months.

-When flying from Orlando to Atlanta, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to Orlando, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+When flying from Orlando to Atlanta, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
+For your return to Orlando, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Orlando Airport to Atlanta?